Privacy Policy

 3. Duration of Storage

 Unless stated otherwise in the following notes, we only store the data for as long as is necessary to achieve the processing purpose or to fulfil our contractual or legal obligations.
 Such legal retention obligations may arise in particular from commercial or tax law regulations.
-From the end of the calendar year in which the data was collected, we will retain such personal data contained in our accounting records for ten years and retain personal data contained in commercial letters and contracts for six years.
+From the end of the calendar year in which the data was collected, we will retain such personal data contained in our accounting records for eight to ten years and retain personal data contained in commercial letters and contracts for six years.
 In addition, we will retain data in connection with consents requiring proof, as well as with complaints and claims for the duration of the statutory limitation periods.
 We will delete data stored for advertising purposes if you object to processing for this purpose.

 4. Categories of Recipients of The Data

-We use processors as part of the processing of your data.
+We use external service providers (processors) as part of the processing of your data.
 Processing operations carried out by such processors include, for example, hosting, emailing, provision and support of IT systems, customer and order management, accounting and billing, marketing activities or file and disk destruction.
 A processor is a natural or legal person, public authority, agency, or other body that processes personal data on behalf of the data controller.
 Processors do not use the data for their own purposes but carry out data processing exclusively for the data controller and are contractually obliged to guarantee appropriate technical and organizational measures for data protection.
-In addition, we may transfer your personal data to bodies such as postal and delivery services, your house bank, tax consultancy/auditing firm or the tax authorities.
-Further recipients may result from the following information.

 5. Data Transfer to Third Countries